 Normally a child will not be deprived of a Catholic education or otherwise penalized for actions of parents once a child is enrolled.
-However, parents may, by their actions, significantly reduce the school's ability to effectively serve its students.
+However, parents may, by their actions, significantly reduce the school's ability to effectively serve its students, especially when they themselves do not model Truth, Beauty, Goodness, and Unity.
 Parents may be requested to remove their students from the school for the following reasons:

-Refusal to cooperate with school personnel.

-- Refusal to adhere to Archdiocesan or local policies and regulations. - Interference in matters of school administration or discipline. - Public rejection of the law, norms, and teachings of the Catholic Church.
+- Refusal to cooperate with school personnel. - Refusal to adhere to Archdiocesan or school policies and regulations. - Interference in matters of school administration or discipline. - Public rejection of the law, norms, and teachings of the Catholic Church.

 Prior to an expulsion of a child for parental behavior, the school will make reasonable attempts to communicate with the parents and resolve the issue.
 Each meeting or phone communication will be documented.
-If such effort does not correct the situation, the principal, upon consultation with the pastor and Superintendent of Schools, will request that parents voluntarily withdraw their child from the school.
+If such an effort does not correct the situation, the principal, upon consultation with the pastor and Superintendent of Schools, will request that parents voluntarily withdraw their child from the school.
 If parents refuse to accept the recommended withdrawal, the principal will follow the procedures for expulsion (Archdiocesan Policy No. 2660).